Skip to main

 We’re excited about your interest in joining the University of Kentucky and want to support you through the next steps in the application process.
 A deferred admission decision means that we need more information before making a final decision on your application.
 Below, we’ve outlined what you can do to strengthen your application and increase your chances of admission.

 We appreciate your patience and commitment to becoming a part of the Wildcat family.
-Stay positive, and use this time to strengthen your application.
 We look forward to seeing any updates you submit!

 Why Was My Application Deferred?